 - GolangCI-Lint - A Go Linters aggregator - One of the Linters is gosec (Go Security), which is off by default but can easily be enabled.

-- phpcs-security-audit is a set of PHP_CodeSniffer rules that finds flaws or weaknesses related to security in PHP and its popular CMS or frameworks.
+- phpcs-security-audit - A set of PHP_CodeSniffer rules to finds flaws or weaknesses related to security in PHP and its popular CMS or frameworks.
 It currently has core PHP rules as well as Drupal 7 specific rules.

 - PreFast (Microsoft) - PREfast is a static analysis tool that identifies defects in C/C++ programs.
 Last update 2006.

 - Progpilot - Progpilot is a static analyzer tool for PHP that detects security vulnerabilities such as XSS and SQL Injection.

 - Pyre - A performant type-checker for Python 3, that also has limited security/data flow analysis capabilities.

 - RIPS - A static source code analyzer for vulnerabilities in PHP web applications.